The Complete Guide on Disavowing Links

 Google doesn’t welcome comments that tarnish other people's hard work.
 Comments and forum posts should add value to the existing content; otherwise, they look like a list of nonsense keywords.

 Blogs with unfiltered followed backlinks are generally old and unread, but they continue having a negative impact on the pages they link to.
 Google is pretty good at devaluing these types of links.
-If you find a link to your website posted as unsolicited advertisements in comments on forums, blogs, wikis, and online guestbooks, it’s better to disavow them.
+If you find a link to your website posted as unsolicited advertisements in comments on forums, blogs, wikis, and online guest posts, it’s better to disavow them.

 There are many hackers out there, and there are many vulnerable websites as well.
 There is a high chance that the webmaster didn’t even notice new “hacked” contextual links on their secondary, inner page.
 In this case, you can contact them directly, and they should know how to remove backlinks from webmaster tools.

-There is a real fight between legit white hat SEO specialists competing with sites who have mass hacked backlinks.
+There is a real fight between legit white hat SEO specialists competing with sites that have mass hacked backlinks.
 But it is never a good or sustainable strategy.
 If you can’t delete the links entirely, you can always disavow them.

 Negative SEO Attack